 Therefore, these departments provide a viable way to narrow the search for arrestees.

 It is always advisable to contact these police departments when no results are found through county resources and when the arrest occurred in a major city within the last twenty-four hours, since it often takes time to log these arrests to county jails.
-Therefore, reaching out to the arresting agency directly becomes the fastest way to find inmates; detailed police reports may also be acquired from these departments to document insurance claims or settle legal matters.

 The primary law enforcement agency in Kane County is the sheriff’s office, and it would be the first place to run an inmate search and find and view mugshots at no cost.

 Arrest records are considered public records in Illinois, pursuant to the Freedom of Information Act (5 ILCS 140), which allows access to records in public agencies’ custody.1 As a result, the Kane County Sheriff’s Office maintains a database of inmates in the county jail.
-This public index is accessed easily online using the Kane County Bookings Search Tool and is free to use by the public.2
+This public index is accessed easily online using the Kane County Detainee Search Tool and is free to use by the public.2

 The tool is versatile, allowing users to find records on Kane County bookings using names and dates of arrest.
 It also makes it possible to find offenders in custody and those who have been released and received within the past twenty-four hours.